SCUM Manifesto: Women and shooting

 Laura Winkiel argues that Solanas' shooting of Andy Warhol and Mario Amaya was directly tied to the Manifesto.
 After shooting Warhol, Solanas told a reporter, "Read my manifesto and it will tell you what I am."
 Heller, however, states that Solanas "intended no connection between the manifesto and the shooting".
 Harding suggests that "there is no clear indication in Solanas' ambiguous statement to reporters that the contents of the manifesto would explain the specifics of her actions, at least not in the sense of providing a script for them."
 Harding views the SCUM Manifesto as an "extension, not the source, of performative acts, even a violent one act like the shooting of Warhol."

 Winkiel argues that revolutionary Roxanne Dunbar moved to the U.S. "convinced that a women's revolution had begun", forming Cell 16 with a program based on the Manifesto.
 According to Winkiel, although Solanas was "outraged" at the women's movement's "appropriat[ion]" of the Manifesto, "the shooting [of Warhol] represented the feminist movement's righteous rage against patriarchy".

 Dunbar and Ti-Grace Atkinson considered the Manifesto as having initiated a "revolutionary movement".
 Atkinson (according to Rich) called Solanas the "'first outstanding champion of women's rights'" and probably (according to Greer) having been "radicalized" by the language of the Manifesto to leave the National Organization for Women (NOW), and (according to Winkiel) women organized in support of Solanas.

 Solanas was viewed as too mentally ill and too bound up with Warhol, according to Greer, "for her message to come across unperverted."
 According to Prof. Davis, the Manifesto was a "forerunner" as a "call to arms among pragmatic American feminists" and was "enjoy[ing] ... wide contemporary appeal".
 According to Winkiel, the Manifesto "was ... influential in the spread of 'womansculture' and lesbian separatism" and is also "credited with beginning the antipornography movement."
 Friedan opposed the Manifesto as bad for the feminist movement and NOW.

 Film

 Scum Manifesto was adapted into a 1976 short film directed by Carole Roussopoulos and Delphine Seyrig.
 In the film, Seyrig reads several passages from a French translation of Solanas's manifesto.
+The film was necessary because the French translation of the manifesto sold out quickly and there was a clamor for more copies.

 Warhol later satirized the whole event in a subsequent movie, Women in Revolt, calling a group similar to Solanas's S.C.U.M., "P.I.G."
 (Politically Involved Girlies).

 Solanas's creative work and relationship with Warhol is depicted in the 1996 film, I Shot Andy Warhol, a significant portion of which relates to the SCUM Manifesto, and Solanas's disputes on notions of authorship with Warhol.